Advisory and PLT -- what are they for?

 The goal of Advisory is for students to have a “home-base” where they get one-on-one regular contact to ensure they are informed, known and supported as they work towards their academic, high school and future goals.
 Advisory gives teachers and students the flexibility to deal with the complexities of adolescence, high school, achieving goals and making decisions in order for them to become their best selves; in essence, to for students to know and be known.

 Not everyone learns at the same rate and in the same way.
-The goal of Tutorial block is for students to have a daily opportunity to prepare for, practice and perfect their learning.
+The goal of Personal Learning Time is for students to have a daily opportunity to prepare for, practice and perfect their learning.
 Tutorial allows students, along with their teachers to identify what area of learning they need more time for; in essence, to personalize their learning.
-Tutorial is an essential part of classroom learning and the effective use of Tutorial is a goal for students as they mature and take ownership of their learning.
+PLT is an essential part of classroom learning and the effective use of PLT is a goal for students as they mature and take ownership of their learning.

 During Tutorial block, teachers in one subject area will meet to collaborate on how to support students to use Tutorial effectively and address areas where students struggle with learning.
 A schedule will be posted so students know which teachers and subjects are available for Tutorial and which ones are not available due to Collaboration time.
 All teachers will be available on the Fridays of a five-day week.